COLA-Laboratory/cola_www_src/content/_index.md

 {{< tabs "uniqueid" >}}

+{{< tab "Sep" >}}

+* We have two papers accepted in [EMNLP 2024].
+One is about adversarial defense in large language models while the other is about using language model to predict RNA secondary structure.
+Both of them are very cool, especially the RNA one.
+Congratulations to Heng! <i class='fa fa-calendar' style='font-size:19px'></i> September 19

+* I'm honored to be recognized in the list of top 2% of the world most-cited scientists by [Stanford University](https://elsevier.digitalcommonsdata.com/datasets/btchxktzyw/7).
+I have been in this list since 2020.
+Really appreciate the hard work from my students and collaborators. <i class='fa fa-calendar' style='font-size:19px'></i> September 19

+{{< /tab >}}

 {{< tab "Jul" >}}

 * Our paper on "Solving Expensive Optimization Problems in Dynamic Environments with Meta-learning" has been accepted to IEEE Trans. on Cybernetics.
 Congratulations to Huang!
 The initial idea can be extended to a wide range of other scenarios, even beyond the Bayesian optimization niche. <i class='fa fa-calendar' style='font-size:19px'></i> July 25